 It’s also easier to learn new skills when they are related to what you enjoy.
-Even out of comfort zone skills become more doable.
-For instance, I was a C grade student in English, and now I have become a skilled writer because I write about my passion.
+Even out of my comfort zone skills become more doable.
+For instance, I was a C-grade student in English, and now I have become a skilled writer because I write about my passion.

 We can be doing something for years without fully enjoying our work.
-Getting clear on what most lights you up from the inside and working with that creates fulfilment.
+Getting clear on what most lights you up from the inside and working with that create fulfillment.
 This contributes to your prospects of career advancement.

 Write a list of all the things you have enjoyed, even what you loved to do as a child.
 Look for a common thread that could be part of your career.

 3. Be a Forward Thinker in Your Job Choice

 If career advancement was not on your horizon before, you might be in the pattern of accepting a job just because it is offered.
 It is easy to do, especially if you are unhappy in your current workplace.

 Doing this can eventually lead to more of the same; even if you are happy in the role, to begin with.
 This can limit your career and even set you back for a few years.